cimo/Ms_file_converter/README.md

 Microservice file converter.

-Depend from Ms_cronjob (use the volume "ms_cronjob-volume" for share the certificate).
+Depend from Ms_cronjob (use "ms_cronjob-volume" for share the certificate).
 It's possible use personal certificate instead "Ms_cronjob", just put the certificate in ".ms_cronjob-volume" folder before the build.

 ## Info: